De Sprong VZW: Community Engagement and Digital Behavior Change

 What is visible today:

-- Increased continuity in participation
+• Greater continuity in participation

-- Positive adoption of AI buddies as personal sparring partners
+• Positive adoption of AI buddies as personal sparring partners

-- Less reliance on one-on-one mentoring
+• Reduced reliance on one-on-one mentoring

 What is not claimed:

-- No hard medical claims
+• No medical claims are made

-- No direct economic ROI calculations
+• No direct economic ROI calculations are presented

-That would not fit their context.
+That would not align with their context.

-- Recognize patterns in engagement
+• Identify patterns in engagement